openstack/nova/doc/source/cli/nova-cells.rst

 Description
 ===========

-Starts the `nova-cells` service.

-The `nova-cells` service handles communication between cells and selects cells for new instances.
+:program:`nova-cells` is a server daemon that serves the Nova Cells service, which handles communication between cells and selects cells for new instances.

 .. warning:: Everything in this document is referring to Cells v1, which is
     not recommended for new deployments and is deprecated in favor of Cells v2